 PharmOut’s cannabis consultants can assist you with licensing applications, medicinal marijuana processing and regulatory requirements for GMP / EU GMP (PIC/S).

 Our pharmaceutical facility design architects, technical writing, SOPs, cleanroom validation, testing and processing engineers are experts in assisting cultivators and medicinal cannabis manufacturers with environmentally-minded designs for efficiency and GMP compliance.
-Contact PharmOut with your enquiry or view the top 10 medicinal cannabis blogs and 2020 cannabis conferences.
+Contact PharmOut with your enquiry or view the top 10 medicinal cannabis blogs.

 Sources: Should Oncologists Recommend Cannabis?
 Donald I. Abrams, MD.
 Hematology-Oncology, Zuckerberg San Francisco General, Integrative Oncology, UCSF Osher Center for Integrative Medicine, Professor of Clinical Medicine, University